esextra/llm_guided_optimization_fdm/README.md

 What this does:
 - Iterates through objects in the dataset directory
 - Creates a per-object folder like `logs_<objectname>/`
-- Runs the **print configuration evaluator**, which calls the slicer/toolpath generator to obtain:
+- Runs the print configuration evaluator, which calls the slicer/toolpath generator to obtain:
   - estimated print time
   - estimated filament cost
 - Saves the reference store (e.g., `refs_store.json`) in the per-object logs folder